dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1532: Non-violent solutions should guide foreign policy.
+### T1532: There are always alternatives to military action.

 |Support|
 |---|